survivejs/webpack-book/content/README.md

 The purpose of this cookbook is to guide you into the world of React and Webpack.
 Both are powerful technologies and when used together, frontend development becomes a joy.

 The cookbook should have something to offer for all skill levels.
 If you are interested in just React, skip the Webpack part and vice versa.
+A more tutorial oriented approach is available in the form of [SurviveJS - Webpack and React](https://github.com/survivejs/webpack_react) book.

 ## React